chengruiz/cusrl/README.md

 # CusRL: Customizable Reinforcement Learning

-CusRL is a flexible and modular reinforcement learning framework that emphasizes customization.
+CusRL is a flexible and modular reinforcement-learning framework designed for customization.
-Its clean and decoupled implementation allows researchers to easily integrate new components, which is particularly useful for advancements in robotics learning.
+By breaking down complex algorithms into minimal components, it allows users to easily modify or integrate components instead of rebuilding the entire algorithm from scratch, making it particularly well-suited for advancing robotics learning.

 > **Note:** This project is under **active development**, which means the interface is unstable and breaking changes are likely to occur frequently.